mlpiper/mlpiper/mlcomp/README.md

 ## How to test

-Once the `ml-comp` python package is installed, a command line `mlpiper` is installed and can be used to execute the pipeline above and the components described in it.
+Once the `ml-comp` python package is installed, `mlpiper` command line tool is available and can be used to execute the pipeline above and the components described in it.

 There are three main commands that can be used as follows: